Buckinghamshire is currently facing a period of huge economic growth. Alongside planning for this growth, we need to plan for 'green growth'.

-- Amenity green spaces such as informal recreation spaces, play areas, outdoor sports facilities, domestic gardens, village greens, commons, hedges, civic spaces, and highway trees and verges.
+Amenity green spaces - play areas, outdoor sports facilities, domestic gardens, village greens, commons, hedges, civic spaces, and highway trees and verges.

-- Productive green spaces including allotments, city farms, orchards
+Productive green spaces - allotments, city farms, orchards

-- Sites selected for their substantive nature conservation value - Sites of Special Scientific Interest and Local Sites (Local Wildlife Sites and Local Geological Sites) & Nature Reserves (statutory and non-statutory).
+Sites selected for their substantive nature conservation value - Sites of Special Scientific Interest and Local Sites (Local Wildlife Sites and Local Geological Sites) and Nature Reserves (statutory and non-statutory).

-- Natural & semi-natural rural and urban green spaces such as woodlands, meadows, grassland, heathland, open water & brownfield sites
+Natural & semi-natural rural and urban green spaces - woodlands, meadows, grassland, heathland, open water & brownfield sites

-- Functional green space such as sustainable drainage schemes (SuDS) and flood storage areas
+Functional green space - sustainable drainage schemes (SuDS) and flood storage areas.

 The Buckinghamshire & Milton Keynes Natural Environment Partnership (NEP)